datacrystals/AIStoryWriter/README.md

 If you want to use a specific model for translation, use the -TranslatorModel flag: `-TranslatorModel llama3:70b`

-You can also translate your input prompt from your native language via `TranslatePrompt "French` for example, if your prompt is written in French.
+You can also translate your input prompt from your native language via `TranslatePrompt "French"` for example, if your prompt is written in French.

 Very simple example [here](ExamplePrompts/ShortDebuggingStory/TranslationExample.md) (note the story prompt here was intended to be as short as possible for fast debugging).